MagdiAgolo/linear-webhook-handler/README.md

 1. Receives webhook events from Linear
 2. Filters for "issue.updated" events
 3. Checks if the issue state changed to "Done"
+4. Automatically queries for the latest label in the "Release version" group
-4. Automatically adds the specified label to the completed issue
+5. Adds that label to the completed issue

+## Requirements

+- Your Linear workspace must have a label group called "Release version"
+- The webhook handler will use the most recently created label from this group
+- Issues must belong to a team for the label lookup to work

 ## Files Structure